Your basket is currently empty!

 Additionally, studies have linked high levels of oxidative stress markers to an increased risk of cognitive impairment.

-It is important to note that while these factors play a role in age-related memory loss, they are not solely responsible; a combination of genetic predisposition, lifestyle choices, medical conditions, and environmental influences also contribute to this complex issue.
+It is essential to recognise that while these factors play a role in age-related memory loss, they are not the sole cause; a combination of genetic predisposition, lifestyle choices, medical conditions, and environmental influences also contributes to this complex issue.

 By understanding the underlying causes of age-related memory loss, such as brain inflammation and oxidative stress, you can make more informed decisions about preventative measures and treatment options for yourself or loved ones experiencing cognitive decline.